withings/stilgar/doc/contributing.md

 There are no rules!
 But if you write filthy stuff into Stilgar, I (or my ghost) will come and do just as unspeakable things to you.

+Also: the CI will look for outdated dependencies and fail if anything isn't up to date.
+To avoid this issue, install `cargo-outdated` and configure the following pre-commit hook:

+    #!/bin/sh
+    which cargo-outdated >/dev/null 2>&1 || exit 0
+    echo "pre-commit: looking for outdated dependencies"
+    cargo outdated --depth 1 --exit-code 1

+When the hook fail, run `cargo update` to update dependencies (and Cargo.lock).
+If the update goes against the Cargo.toml requirements, adjust those first.
+In any case, make sure you run the tests to make sure no dependency has gone haywire.

 For fame and power, you can also add your name and email to `Cargo.toml`.